U.S. Route 30 in Pennsylvania: Lancaster to New Jersey

-US 30 enters Chester County and continues east along Lincoln Highway, passing through the community of Black Horse.
-The route turns into a four-lane undivided road and comes to an intersection with PA 10 north of the borough of Parkesburg, where it becomes a divided highway.
-US 30 splits from Lincoln Highway at an eastbound exit and westbound entrance by heading onto a four-lane freeway called the Coatesville Downingtown Bypass, with US 30 Bus. continuing east along Lincoln Highway.
+US 30 enters Chester County and continues east along the Lincoln Highway, passing through Black Horse.
+The route turns into a four-lane undivided road and comes to an intersection with PA 10 north of Parkesburg, where it becomes a divided highway.
+US 30 splits from the Lincoln Highway at an eastbound exit and westbound entrance by heading onto a four-lane freeway known as the Coatesville–Downingtown Bypass, with US 30 Bus. continuing east along the Lincoln Highway.
 The freeway heads east, crossing Buck Run and coming to a westbound exit and eastbound entrance with Airport Road that provides access to Chester County G. O. Carlson Airport.
 Following this, the route runs east-northeast through a mix of rural areas and suburban development.
-US 30 heads into the city of Coatesville and crosses the West Branch Brandywine Creek before it comes to a partial cloverleaf interchange with PA 82 that provides access to Coatesville.
-Past this interchange, the freeway leaves the city limits of Coatesville and passes under PA 340 before reaching an interchange with Reeceville Road.
-The route curves east-southeast and crosses under PA 340 again before running east and coming to a diamond interchange with PA 340 north of the community of Thorndale.
-US 30 heads east-northeast and reaches a partial cloverleaf interchange with US 322 that serves the borough of Downingtown.
+US 30 heads into Coatesville and crosses the West Branch Brandywine Creek before it comes to a partial cloverleaf interchange with PA 82 that provides access to Coatesville.
+Past this interchange, the freeway leaves Coatesville and passes under PA 340 before reaching an interchange with Reeceville Road.
+The route curves east-southeast and crosses under PA 340 again, then runs east as it enters the Great Valley and comes to a diamond interchange with PA 340 north of Thorndale.
+US 30 heads east-northeast and reaches a partial cloverleaf interchange with US 322 that serves Downingtown.
 Farther east, the freeway passes over PA 282 and the East Branch Brandywine Creek before it comes to a bridge over the Struble Trail and enters a section of Downingtown, reaching a westbound exit and eastbound entrance with Norwood Road that provides access to PA 282.
-The route widens to six lanes and heads near suburban development before it comes to an eastbound exit and westbound entrance with PA 113, at which point it leaves the borough limits of Downingtown and narrows back to four lanes.
-US 30 curves southeast and reaches an interchange with US 30 Bus.
-Past this interchange, the name of the freeway changes to Exton Bypass.
+The route widens to six lanes and heads near suburban development before it comes to an eastbound exit and westbound entrance with PA 113, at which point it leaves Downingtown and narrows back to four lanes.
+US 30 curves southeast and crosses over the Lincoln Highway (US 30 Bus.) and reaches an interchange with the route.
+Past this interchange, the name of the freeway changes to the Exton Bypass.
 The route turns northeast and runs parallel to Amtrak's Keystone Corridor railroad line to the south of the road.
-US 30 comes to a partial cloverleaf interchange with PA 100 that serves the community of Exton to the north.
+US 30 comes to a partial cloverleaf interchange with PA 100 that serves Exton to the north and runs south to provide a connection to US 202 south.
 Following this, the freeway continues east-northeast parallel to the Amtrak line.
 US 30 comes to an interchange with the US 202 freeway and the eastern terminus of US 30 Bus., at which point the freeway section ends.
 The Exton Bypass portion of US 30 is designated the Exton Bypass Scenic Byway, a Pennsylvania Scenic Byway.